-The First Tee of Central Arkansas (TFTCA) was created to introduce young people from all walks of life to the fun and excitement of golf.
-Kids involved in TFTCA will learn the basics of golf as well as The First Tee’s Life Skills Experience (LSE).
+First Tee-Central Arkansas was created to introduce young people from all walks of life to the fun and excitement of golf.
+Kids involved in First Tee-Central Arkansas will learn the basics of golf as well as First Tee’s Life Skills Experience (LSE).
 LSE uses the game of golf to teach participants personal and social skills such as respect for rules and other players.
 Other examples include the value of self-reliance, self-control and the ability to set goals and work persistently to realize those goals.

-Target is an exciting introduction to TFTCA Life Skills Experience.
+Target is an exciting introduction to First Tee-Central Arkansas Life Skills Experience.
 It was developed to introduce young people to golf in a safe manner that promotes curiosity about the game while integrating links between golf and life skills.
 Participants are eligible for Target at age 5.